abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-loadbalancer.md

 ## Create a new `http-router` service yaml file

-The default install define the `http-router` service with as `nodePort` type.
-We are going to update the `http-router` service with a `LoadBalancer` type.
+The default installation configures the `http-router` service as a `nodePort` type.
+We will update the `http-router` service to use a `LoadBalancer` type.

 Create a file named `http-router.yaml`